 Top Tip: Use your store’s Meta description to your advantage!
 Make sure to mention you offer free delivery so your store can stand out in the Search Results and entice more traffic.

 Free shipping can also help drive customers online rather than heading down the Highstreet.
-It offers the same zero-commitment, zero-consequences experience that a physical store offers.
+It offers the same zero commitment or consequences experience that a physical store offers.
 This is especially true if paired with free returns as you can recreate the “try before you buy” experience that Highstreet shopping allows.

 4: Reduce Cart Abandonment

-All costs for the customer are displayed up front before the checkout with free shipping.
-A main reason why shoppers abandon their cart is they don’t see the cost of shipping until the checkout.
+All costs for the customer are displayed upfront before the checkout with free shipping.
+One key reason why shoppers abandon their cart is they don’t see the cost of shipping until the checkout.
 This increases the customer’s checkout cost and plants doubt into their mind, giving them a reason to reconsider.

 Free shipping simplifies the process with costs becoming upfront.
 It allows customers to easily compare prices, reducing the work they have to do to make the order.
 Customers will have already placed the item(s) in their basket and so they are aware of the cost of everything they have selected.
 Free delivery gives them no excuse not to continue with their order once in the checkout.